 Importance of Notes on the State podcast project for the University at large

-BP: Well, I thinking I really like this project and I was thinking about it.
-I had a conversation completely what was really to see some ways, you know, Luis Nelson who’s in the Vice Provost’s Office now to do outreach in the community.
-And we were talking about the way that you know, this place needs to completely reimagine the way it talks about itself in its history, you know, and we talked about like we have a new president coming in who and who I think will be charged with some of that but this kind of project is the kind of thing.
-We need to do all over the place to start coming up with the new ways in which we can think about and both to ourselves but publicly about the university and its history and Jefferson and really I think we’re still struggling with the ways in which those stories that we have to tell about ourselves.
+BP: Well, I… thinking… I really like this project and I was thinking about it.
+I had a conversation completely what was really to see some ways, you know, Louis Nelson who’s in the Vice Provost’s Office now to do outreach in the community.
+And we were talking about the way that, you know, this place needs to completely reimagine the way it talks about itself in its history, you know, and we talked about like we have a new president coming in who I think will be charged with some of that.
+But this kind of project is the kind of thing we need to do all over the place to start coming up with the new ways in which we can think about and both to ourselves but publicly about the university and its history and Jefferson and really I think we’re still struggling with the ways in which those stories that we have to tell about ourselves.

-DMcD: Yeah so very helpful.
-Thank you.
-You know, I think we should do much more collaborative work.
-You know, I really are we typically do things kind of in pairs typically and I’ve done some of that work, but I think this is so so wonderful to me that we three colleagues talk about this because we never talk like this.
+DMcD: Thank you.
+Yeah, this is so very helpful.
+I’d like to see all of us do much more collaborative work.
+You know, I really, we do things kind of in pairs typically and I’ve done some of that work, but I think this is so so wonderful to me that we three colleagues who never talk to each other.